Martin-Weiss/cif/terraform/README.md

 It is important to have your public ssh key within the `authorized_keys`, this is done by `cloud-init` through a terraform variable called `authorized_keys`.

-All the instances have a `sles` user, password is not set.
-User can login only as `sles` user over SSH by using his private ssh key.
-The `sles` user can perform `sudo` without specifying a password.
+All the instances have a `caaspadm` user, password is not set.
+User can login as `caaspadm` user over SSH by using his private ssh key.
+The `caaspadm` user can perform `sudo` without specifying a password.

 ## Variables